HackYourFuture/curriculum/student-manual.md

 ## 4. Sleep, Breaks & Exercise
 Sleep is incredibly important for your brain’s memory capability.
 If you study a lot, but don’t sleep enough, part of all the hours you put in are useless.
 On average the recommended time of sleep is ~8 hours.
 If you go much below this, it will most likely decrease your performance as a student.

-We recommend that you do not look at any screen the hour before you go to bed, as this improves your overall sleep quality.
+We recommend that you do not look at any screen the hour before you go to bed, as this improves your [overall sleep quality](https://www.sciencenewsforstudents.org/article/evening-screen-time-can-sabotage-sleep).
 Your brain thinks that the light of your screen is natural light, and this will make you stay awake.

+If you're still in fornt of a screen in the evening, you can use [this](https://justgetflux.com/) app to make it less harmfull (MacOS only).
 Try to take 10-15 minutes breaks in between studying sessions of 90 minutes, as this re-energizes you and improves your focus.
 During these breaks, some form of physical exercise is highly recommended.
 Take a walk outside, stretch, dance...get moving!

 More generally, we recommend you eat healthy and do sports.
 There is a large body of evidence (for instance this and this) that shows exercise helps memory and thinking through both direct and indirect means.
 Directly through a reduction of insulin resistance, inflammation, and an increase of chemicals in the brain that affect the health of brain cells, the growth of blood vessels in the brain, as well as the survival of new brain cells.
 Indirectly, exercise improves mood and sleep, and reduces stress and anxiety.